jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 ## File Inclusion

-The `#include` directive works as it does in C, but also allows inclusion of directories as well as specific files.
-All files with the extension `.mxsl` inside the directory will be included.
-The search is not recursive, i.e., it does not include `.mxsl` files from subdirectories and files are not included in any particular order.
-If the order of included files is important, then you should include each file individually in the necessary order.
+The `#include` directive allows users to include other `.mxsl` or `.mtlx` files in the current compilation, giving them access to any Nodes or NodeDefs defined in those files.
+The directive also supports inclusion of directories as well as specific files.
+All files with the extension `.mxsl` or `.mtlx` inside the directory will be included.
+The search is not recursive, i.e., it does not include files from subdirectories.
+Files are not included in any particular order; if the order of included files is important, then the user should include each file individually in the necessary order.

 When including a file, paths may be absolute or relative.
 If the path is relative, ShadingLanguageX will look for the file in the following directories in order: